ngneat/elf/docs/docs/features/pagination.md

----
-sidebar_position: 4
----

 # Pagination

 This feature requires the `withEntities` to be used in the Store.
-To add support for pagination in your entities store, you need to install the package by calling `elf-cli install` and selecting the pagination package.
+To add support for pagination in your entities store, you need to install the package by calling `elf-cli install` and selecting the pagination package (`@ngneat/elf-pagination`).
 To add the feature to your store declare it in the `createState` call:

 ```ts